 Given the interactive nature of this training, attendance will be limited to 50 students who will be accepted on a first-come, first-served basis.

 Lodging, Meals, and Transportation

 The conference will be held at Billings’ premier hotel, the DoubleTree by Hilton (see gallery).
-Attendees can use this link to make their own reservations at a special rate of $109/night.
-Reservations may be cancelled without penalty at least 48 hours before check-in (see FAQs for possible COVID limitations).
+Attendees can contact the DoubleTree and reference the conference to get a special room rate of $109/night.
+Reservations may be canceled without penalty at least 48 hours before check-in (see FAQs for possible COVID limitations).

 Registration fees cover lunch on each full day of the conference and the Vision Banquet on Saturday night.
 Attendees may enjoy other meals together in the hotel or in twenty other excellent restaurants that are available within three blocks of the hotel.
 At check-in, you will have the option of purchasing breakfast coupons at the hotel for $9 (continental breakfast) or $16.20 (hot breakfast).

 If your spouse wants to join you for either the main conference or the pre-conference, please use the appropriate “couple” registration option, which will cover the cost of lunches and the banquet for both of you.
 If your spouse would like to enjoy some R&R in Billings but does not plan to attend any training, please use the individual registration tickets, in which case only your meals are covered.
 If your spouse would like to join you for some shared meals, you may purchase separate meal plans for the lunches or the banquet.

 The DoubleTree hotel provides free shuttle service to Billings Logan International Airport, which is only two miles away.
 Rental cars are readily available at the airport, and free parking is available to all conference attendees (for further details, including amenities, weather and dress, see FAQs)